 There is a reason why people from all over the world flock to Provence during the summertime… In addition to all the reasons mentioned above, Provence signature flowers are in bloom during the summer months.
 A field full of red poppies is the sign of Summer starting in Provence.

-First come the poppies (peak season mid-May), then the lavender (from mid-June to late July), followed by sunflowers (July/August).
+First come the poppies (May), then the lavender (from mid-June to late July), followed by sunflowers (July/August).
 Wheat fields also make a wonderful spot for warm toned photos!

-These fields are all privately owned and will be harvested, so be respectful if you visit them and don’t pick the flowers or trample them.
+These fields are all privately owned and will be harvested, so be respectful if you visit them.
+Don’t pick the flowers or trample them.

 9. Les Baux de Provence and Saint-Rémy-de-Provence

 If you are looking for the authentic postcard image of Provence, look no further than the Alpilles mountain range!
-The area holds some of Provence’s most famous tourist sites, such as the Roman ruins of Glanum, the medieval village of Les Baux de Provence and the sophisticated village of Saint-Rémy-de-Provence, surrounded by a sun-kissed landscape of cypress trees, olive groves and sunflowers.
+The area holds some of Provence’s most famous tourist sites, such as the Roman ruins of Glanum, the medieval village of Les Baux de Provence and the sophisticated village of Saint-Rémy-de-Provence, surrounded by a sun-kissed landscape of olive groves.

 Saint-Rémy-de-Provence is a must-see for art and history lovers for its medieval walls, ornate fountains and one of the oldest arcs de triomphe in the country.
 Van Gogh produced some of his most celebrated works here such as The Starry Night (1889) and his The Wheat Field series (1889–1890).